JakobBruenker/monadic-bang/README.md

 ## Motivating Examples

-Let's look at a few examples where Haskell can be a bit annoying when it comes to monads - and what this plugin allows you to write instead:
+Let's look at a few examples where Haskell syntax can be a bit annoying when it comes to monads - and what this plugin allows you to write instead:

 When you use `Reader` or `State`, you will often have to use `<-` to bind fairly simple expressions: